 Free Walking and Running Apps

-Cardio is a great way to stay active and burn calories without having to use any gym equipment.
+Cardio exercise is a great way to stay active and burn calories without having to use any gym equipment.
 These first four apps allow you to track your route, distance, calories and more while walking or running outside or on the treadmill.
 Note that you may be asked to share your location for easy progress-tracking.

 When you first open Nike Run Club, you’ll be asked to either log in or join.
 You can choose a “Quick start” feature to begin tracking a run or choose from a selection of guided runs.
 Those options include a “Getting started” collection, short and long runs, speed runs, treadmill runs, a half-marathon guided plan and more.